compute-io/lmidmean/README.md

 If provided an unsorted input `array`, the function is `O( N log(N) + m )`, where `N` is the input `array` length and `m` is the number of values located between the first and third quartiles of the lower range.
 If the input `array` is already sorted in __ascending__ order, the function is `O(m)`.

-The lower midmean includes the values located between *but not including* the first and third quartiles for the set of values below the median.
-In the following examples, the values included in the lmidmean are in bold.
+The lower midmean includes the values located between *but not including* the first and third quartiles of the lower range.
+In the following examples, the values included in the lower midmean are in bold.

 *	[1,__2,3__,4,5,6,7,8] —> lmidmean: 2.5